History > Soviet Rule 1918 - 1941

 |

 In 1937, a Machine and Tractor Station (MTS) was established in Norka.
 The MTS were rural agencies that supplied kolkhozy (collective farms) with agricultural machinery (tractors, harvesters, trucks, etc.) and the people to run the machinery.
 The Volga German ASSR was among the first regions to establish an MTS in 1928.
-The MTS were supposedly established when the kolkhozy were too weak and disorganized to manage their own equipment.
+The MTS was supposedly established when the Kolkhozy were too weak and disorganized to manage their equipment.
 The MTS also served as a Communist party (and police) stronghold in the countryside.
 By 1940, the Volga German ASSR was considered one of the leading regions in the mechanization of agriculture.
 Some of the machinery was supplied to the Soviets by American companies such as Fordson and McCormick-Deering.

 The Volga German ASSR was one of the oldest independent republics of the Soviet Union.
 In many ways, it was a success, both economically and culturally.
 Soviet Germans developed their own national culture in a socialist context.

 The republic was developed to become one of the most advanced agricultural areas in the Soviet Union.
 Intensive and modern farming techniques were first introduced in the Volga German ASSR.
-Over time, republic also experienced a rapidly growing set of industries.
+Over time, the republic also experienced a rapidly growing set of industries.

-The Volga German ASSR was one of the first republics with universal literacy, with 171 national high schools, 11 technical schools and 5 universities.
+The Volga German ASSR was one of the first republics with universal literacy, with 171 national high schools, 11 technical schools, and 5 universities.
 In addition, there were 172 cultural centers (many were established in former church buildings), the German National Theatre and the Theatre for Children.
 Twenty-one newspapers were published in the German language.
-For three years (1933-1935) the Engels based Deutscher Staatsverlag (German publishing organization) released 555 German language books.
+For three years (1933-1935), the Engels-based Deutscher Staatsverlag (German publishing organization) released 555 German language books.

-According to data published in the 1992 Soviet census materials, in 1937 there were: 322,652 Germans, 106,466 Russians and 1989 representatives of other nationalities living in the Volga German ASSR.
-In total, there were 489,929 people living in republic.
+According to data published in the 1992 Soviet census materials, in 1937, there were 322,652 Germans, 106,466 Russians, and 1989 representatives of other nationalities living in the Volga German ASSR.
+In total, 489,929 people were living in the republic.

 The republic was developed to become one of the most advanced agricultural areas in the Soviet Union.
 Intensive and modern farming techniques were first introduced in the Volga German ASSR.
-Over time, republic also experienced a rapidly growing set of industries.
+Over time, the republic also experienced a rapidly growing set of industries.

-The Volga German ASSR was one of the first republics with universal literacy, with 171 national high schools, 11 technical schools and 5 universities.
+The Volga German ASSR was one of the first republics with universal literacy, with 171 national high schools, 11 technical schools, and 5 universities.
 In addition, there were 172 cultural centers (many were established in former church buildings), the German National Theatre and the Theatre for Children.
 Twenty-one newspapers were published in the German language.
-For three years (1933-1935) the Engels based Deutscher Staatsverlag (German publishing organization) released 555 German language books.
+For three years (1933-1935), the Engels-based Deutscher Staatsverlag (German publishing organization) released 555 German language books.

-According to data published in the 1992 Soviet census materials, in 1937 there were: 322,652 Germans, 106,466 Russians and 1989 representatives of other nationalities living in the Volga German ASSR.
-In total, there were 489,929 people living in republic.
+According to data published in the 1992 Soviet census materials, in 1937, there were 322,652 Germans, 106,466 Russians, and 1989 representatives of other nationalities living in the Volga German ASSR.
+In total, 489,929 people were living in the republic.

-As relations between the Soviet Union and Germany became more tense in the late 1930's, the attitude towards Germans in the USSR began to change for the worse.
+As relations between the Soviet Union and Germany became more tense in the late 1930s, the attitude towards Germans in the USSR began to change for the worse.

-The Presidium of the Supreme Soviet of USSR decreed on August 28, 1941 that all ethnic Germans (including the leadership of the Volga German ASSR) were to be deported to remote regions of Russia (primarily Kazakhstan, Uzbekistan, and Siberia) and that German schools and colleges, libraries, and institutions be closed.
+The Presidium of the Supreme Soviet of USSR decreed on August 28, 1941, that all ethnic Germans (including the leadership of the Volga German ASSR) were to be deported to remote regions of Russia (primarily Kazakhstan, Uzbekistan, and Siberia) and that German schools and colleges, libraries, and institutions be closed.

-The Presidium of the Supreme Soviet of USSR decreed on August 28, 1941 that all ethnic Germans (including the leadership of the Volga German ASSR) were to be deported to remote regions of Russia (primarily Kazakhstan, Uzbekistan, and Siberia) and that German schools and colleges, libraries, and institutions be closed.
+The Presidium of the Supreme Soviet of USSR decreed on August 28, 1941, that all ethnic Germans (including the leadership of the Volga German ASSR) were to be deported to remote regions of Russia (primarily Kazakhstan, Uzbekistan, and Siberia) and that German schools and colleges, libraries, and institutions be closed.

 Following the banishment of all ethnic Germans, the Volga German ASSR was abolished on September 7, 1941, and its territory was inherited by Saratov and Stalingrad (later Volgograd) provinces.
 With very few exceptions, all Germans had been ethnically cleansed from this region, ending a way of life that began with Catherine the Great's Manifesto in 1763.

-On September 8, 1941, the People's Commissar of Defense issued a Directive to remove all ethnic Germans from the military and they were sent to the Trud Armee (Labor Camps) operated by the NKVD.
+On September 8, 1941, the People's Commissar of Defense issued a Directive to remove all ethnic Germans from the military, and they were sent to the Trud Armee (Labor Camps) operated by the NKVD.

 In a remarkably short amount of time, all that had been accomplished by Catherine's Manifesto had been undone by the Soviets.

-After World War II and Stalin's death, many of the repressed people of the USSR were rehabilitated and their autonomous republics were restored.
+After World War II and Stalin's death, many of the repressed people of the USSR were rehabilitated, and their autonomous republics were restored.
 This was not the case for the Volga German ASSR.

-On September 8, 1941, the People's Commissar of Defense issued a Directive to remove all ethnic Germans from the military and they were sent to the Trud Armee (Labor Camps) operated by the NKVD.
+On September 8, 1941, the People's Commissar of Defense issued a Directive to remove all ethnic Germans from the military, and they were sent to the Trud Armee (Labor Camps) operated by the NKVD.

 In a remarkably short amount of time, all that had been accomplished by Catherine's Manifesto had been undone by the Soviets.

-After World War II and Stalin's death, many of the repressed people of the USSR were rehabilitated and their autonomous republics were restored.
+After World War II and Stalin's death, many of the repressed people of the USSR were rehabilitated, and their autonomous republics were restored.
 This was not the case for the Volga German ASSR.

 A small flag pin worn by members of the Central Executive Committee of the Autonomous Soviet Socialist Republic of Volga Germans.
 In German the initials are ZVK ASSR d.
 W-D. The other set of letters are in Russian and mean the same thing.
 In the upper right corner in red letters are the letters RSFSR (Russian Soviet Federated Socialist Republic) in Russian.
 Source: J. Otto Pohl.